TittaDiGirolamo/trackrecord.info/README.md

 During the 2026 FIFA World Cup period, we are temporarily focusing on high-visibility Dutch forecasters and experts making predictions about the Netherlands national team (Oranje).

-This focused sprint allows us to test our systems with high-interest content while maintaining full methodological rigor.

 ---

 ## Contributing

-We welcome contributions in several forms:
+We welcome contributions, especially:

-- **Gold Standard Records** — Help expand the validated reference dataset (see [Gold_Record_Creation_Checklist.md](./gold_standard/wc2026/Gold_Record_Creation_Checklist.md))
+- Expanding the Gold Standard dataset
-- **Bug Reports** — Report issues with scoring, data, or methodology
-- **Methodology Improvements** — Suggest refinements to scoring rules
+- Improving documentation and methodology
+- Reporting bugs or suggesting improvements

-Please open an issue or pull request to discuss contributions.
+Please open an issue or pull request to discuss.

 ---